SolarArbiter/SolarArbiter.github.io/data_model.md

 Single-valued forecasts (e.g. mean or 50<sup>th</sup> percentile) comprise a series of Timestamp, Value pairs in the following format:

 -   *Timestamp* - A timestamp in ISO-8601 format including a timezone. e.g. `2018-12-05T23:01:45-07:00` or `20181206T060145Z`.
 -   *Value* - Values for the variable in units defined above.

-Probabilistic forecasts comprise the same set of Timestamp, Value pairs as deterministic forecasts *for each probability bin*.
-To upload a complete probabilistic forecast, users upload one forecast per probability bin.
-The metadata of the probabilistic forecast defines the *distribution type* (cumulative distribution function (CDF) or probability distribution function (PDF) and the *bins*.
-For a CDF, the Value is the quantity of MW, GHI, etc. for the quantile associated with each individual forecast upload.
-For a PDF, the Value is the probability corresponding the interval range of MW, GHI, etc. for each individual forecast upload.
-The full set of metadata required to describe probabilistic forecasts will be determined later.
+##### Probabilistic forecasts
+{: .anchor}

+To upload a complete probabilistic forecast, users upload one [forecast](#forecasts-1) for each of the probalistic forecast's [*constant values*](#probabilistic-forecasts).
+The format of each upload is the same, but the upload destination specified by the Solar Forecast Arbiter is different.

 ### Downloads
 {: .anchor}